FP-GAme/fpgame-usr/README.md

 If you are an advanced user, are looking to make changes to FP-GAme hardware or system software, or are interesting in building the project from source, check out the FP-GAme source repository: https://github.com/FP-GAme/fpgame-src

+Note:
+The DE10-Nano's ethernet port is unsupported by FP-GAme.
+Before using any 3rd-party hardware modifications/extensions to FP-GAme using the ethernet port, be sure you fully understand their source.